byronbytes/NoLexa/README.md

 - Fire HD 8 (2017) (Tested + Full Support)

 [This](https://en.wikipedia.org/wiki/Fire_HD) wikipedia page shows all Fire names and codenames.

+## Installation
+To start using NoLexa, you will need a few prerequisites.

 ## Support
 You may donate if this application has helped you, donating can help me develop better software for everyone to use, and it would be very appreciated.
 Even $1 makes a huge difference.
 These funds would go to better development of other projects such as Tasks, NoLexa, and LiteTools as a business.
 There are different options of donating such as Patreon and PayPal.